jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Data store**
 - has the ability to save persistent data in some format for later retrieval and processing (e.g., relational database, simple files, key/value stores, document stores, etc.);  typically consulted by the Application Server [^24] (see also [Application Server](#application-server))

+#### **DHT**
+- (Distributed Hash Table)
+- a table of key-value pairs used for P2P networks [^40]
+  - e.g., for file-sharing apps, the key could be a particular filename, value could be id of the network node with the file;  the table is split into parts that logically map to the underlying structure of nodes within the network;  responsibility for maintaining parts of the table is distributed among different nodes

 #### **DNS**
 - (Domain Name System) : a distributed database which maps domain names (e.g., `www.google.com`) to an IP address (e.g., `197.251.230.45`) [^17] [^27]
   - DNS databases are stored on a hierarchy of world-wide DNS servers - no one server contains the complete database; if 1 server does not contain a requested domain name, that server routes the request to another DNS server up the hierarchy [^17]